kobjs/federation-docs/pages/index.md

 ## Features

-What are these features?
-You should see the {% include doc.html name="Getting Started" path="getting-started" %}
+Refer to the {% include doc.html name="Intro to GraphQL" path="intro-to-graphql" %} guide for a complete
-guide for a complete summary.
+summary.
 Briefly:

  - *Single, Unified Data Graph for All SME Applications* - Application clients can access data from *multiple*  backend-end services in a **single** graphql query.